Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Methodology

-This goal is structured around two RQs.
-The first addresses key challenges in automatic classification of PTMs, as this information is essential for the subsequent RQ: \begin{itemize} \item \textbf{RQ1}: What challenges arise when automatically classifying SE PTMs in HF?
+This goal is structured around three RQs.
+The first focuses on key challenges in the automatic cataloguing of PTMs, providing essential information for the subsequent questions: \begin{itemize} \item \textbf{RQ1}: What challenges arise when automatically cataloguing SE PTMs in HF?

-- \textbf{RQ1.1}: What is the current documentation status of HF SE PTMs?
+- \textbf{RQ1.1}: What is the current documentation status of SE PTMs?

-- \textbf{RQ1.2}: What are the key findings regarding the correct classification of SE PTMs?
+- \textbf{RQ1.2}: What are the key findings regarding the correct cataloguing of SE PTMs? \end{itemize}